 Skip to main content

-Whether you're looking to earn travel rewards or cash back for your shopping, you may benefit from choosing one of many rewards credit cards out there.
+Whether you're looking to earn travel rewards or cash back for your purchases, you may benefit from applying for one of many rewards credit cards out there.
 Their selling point?
-Credit card rewards programs, which are great ways to leverage your everyday expenses and make the most of your lifestyle.
+Credit card rewards programs that let you leverage your everyday expenses and make the most of your lifestyle.

 What are rewards credit cards and how do they work?

-rewards credit card is more than just a regular credit card.
-When you use your card to make purchases, you're earning some type of “reward" for every dollar that you spend.
-Using a rewards credit card is a great way to earn a little extra on purchases that you would've made anyway.
-Cash back, points and miles are the main types of credit card rewards you'll earn.
+rewards credit card provides a way for cardmembers to earn points on purchases.
+Using a rewards credit card can be a great way to earn a little extra on everyday purchases that you would've made anyway.
+Cash back, points and miles are the main types of credit card rewards.

 Rewards programs do have rules on how you can redeem your rewards.
 Depending on the card you have, the points can be used in a variety of ways.
 There may also be a specific selection of what you can redeem your rewards for.
 Some credit card issuers require you to redeem your rewards through their portal.